scottmm374/web_scraper/README.md

 ## Website Information ℹ️

+- Previous events only go back one year based off the current Today's date.
+Upcoming Events listed up to 5 years based off current Today's date.
-- If not logged in, Country specific event pages only allow 200 max events to be viewed.
-10-23-2021 Behavior changed on scroll, now allowing 141 events before login in to continue scroll?
+- If not logged in, Country specific event pages only allow 200 max events to be viewed, and only 400 max for date ranges.
+- https://10times.com/events/by-country Events number per country is the Total Events, previous and upcoming per country.
+- https://10times.com/{country} Each Country events page, left column, listed countries (These numbers represent Upcoming events)
+- Country specific event page listings changed to allow 140 events before Login required(Note: lazy scroll seems to be gone?).
+Used to allow 40 per scroll, up to 200 events before loggin in.

 ### Robots.txt :robot: